Canon 300D vs G1X Mark II

 It is notable that the G1X Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 300D does not offer wifi capability.
+In contrast, the 300D does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Canon 300D or the Canon G1 X Mark II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 300D: